egor-achkasov/mmserv/README.md

   - `rv` - RISC-V 64 (rv64) without "V" extension.
 Sequential solution, no vectorization.
   - `rvv` - rv64v.
 Vectorized solution.
 - `DATA_TYPE`:
   - `float` - all the data and computation is done with `float`.
 Requires "F" extension.
+Uses LL Cholesky.
   - `fixed` - Q31 fixed-point.
+Uses LDL Cholesky.
 - `PLATFORM` - this parameter currently only affects `printf`:
   - `linux` - `printf` from `<stdio.h>`
   - `ara` - ARA's `printf` from `apps/common`.
 Assumes the repository is in the `apps` directory`.